synopsx/synopsx/README.md

 ## Installation

 ### Prerequisites
-SynopsX requires Java 11 or higher and BaseX 10.x
+SynopsX requires Java 11 or higher

 ### Manual installation

 #### BaseX installation:

 * Go to http://basex.org/
-* Click on "Download BaseX zip"
+* Download the BaseX ZIP package
 * Extract it in your workspace

 #### Add Saxon processor HE and XML resolver to BaseX: